phR0ze/ruby-nub/README.md

 own specific options (those coming after the command but before the next command) or if options are omitted the required options from the next command will be used.
 The chained command options syntax allows one to have a cleaner multi-command line expression with reusable options.
-Options are said to apply in a chained command syntax when they are of the same type in the positional case or same type and name in the named case.
+Options are said to apply in a chained command syntax when they are of the same type and position in the positional case or same type and name in the named case.

-***Global*** options are options that are added with the ***add_global*** function and will show up set in the commands results using the ***:global*** symbol.
-Global options are given on the command line before anything else in the case of positional, but anywhere in the case of named.
+***Global*** options are options that are added with the ***add_global*** function and will show up set in the command results using the ***:global*** symbol.
+Global positional options must be given before any other commands but global named options may appear anywhere in the command line expression.

-***Shared*** options are options that are added with the command ***add_shared*** function before any commands and are added to all commands.
+***Shared*** options are options that are added with the command ***add_shared*** function.
+They should be added before any commands are added.
+They are added to each command as an explicit option.

 ***Commander.new*** must be run from the app's executable file for it to pick up the app's filename properly.